-Computer Science, Computer Graphics Concentration, B.S.
+Computer Science, Computer Graphics and Gaming Concentration, BS

 Shippensburg University's Bachelor of Science in Computer Science degree program and all its concentrations are accredited by the Computing Accreditation Commission of ABET, meaning it meets nationally determined standards.
 This is an interdisciplinary concentration that combines graphics courses in the Computer Science Department with courses from other disciplines that require intensive computer graphics software.
 The computer science courses focus on programming a graphics API and the underlying algorithms.
 The interdisciplinary courses focus on the application of these skills to a related field (e.g., professional art programs and geoinformation systems).